Alpha-aminoadipic semialdehyde synthase: Disease relevance

 Hyperlysinemia is characterized by elevated plasma lysine levels that exceed 600 μmol/L and can reach up to 2000 μmol/L. These increased levels of lysine do not appear to have any negative effects on the body.
 The main reason for this is that several alternative biochemical reactions can take place.
 First, lysine can be used in place of ornithine in the urea cycle resulting in the production of homoarginine.
 Additionally, even though most mammals use the saccharopine pathway for most lysine degradation (Path 1), the brain has an alternative pathway (Path 2) which goes through an L-pipecolic acid intermediate - both of these can be seen in the figure.
-It is important to note that Path 1 takes place in the mitochondria while Path 2 takes places in the peroxisome.
+Path 1 takes place in the mitochondria while Path 2 takes places in the peroxisome.
 Looking at other key enzymes within the L-lysine degradation pathway, ALDH7A1 is deficient in children with pyridoxine-dependent seizures.
 GCDH is deficient in glutaric aciduria type 1.
 The intermediate 2-oxoadipate is metabolized by 2-oxoadipate dehydrogenase, resembling the Citric Acid/Kreb cycle enzyme complex 2-oxoglutarate dehydrogenase.

 Two types of familial hyperlysinemia have been described so far: type I is associated with a combined deficiency of the two enzyme activities, LOR and SDH, whereas in familial hyperlysinemia type II only the saccharopine dehydrogenase activity is impaired.
 Type II hyperlysinemia is also referred to as saccharopinuria.

 An additional condition shown to be related to hyperlysinemia is dienoyl-CoA reductase deficiency, though this is a relatively recent discovery and there are not many publications supporting this.